euberdeveloper/mediawiki-history-dumps-scraper/README.md

 Alternatively, you can pull the image from the dockerhub repo `euberdeveloper/mhdscraper-python`.

 Note that the `PORT` env var is mandatory.

+### With heroku

+I have published these API with Heroku at [https://mhdscraper-python.herokuapp.com](https://mhdscraper-python.herokuapp.com).
+However, Heroku for free has limited minutes and probably sometimes it will be down.
 ## API

 ### /origin